Multidepot Capacitated Vehicle Routing with Improved Approximation Guarantees: An Improvement for -MCVRP with Fixed Capacity

+Before we use our approximation algorithm to generate a solution on an instance $I$, we may add a polynomial number of unit-demand customers on the depot to obtain a new instance $I'$.
+Then, if we obtain a $\rho$-approximate solution $\I'$ for $I'$, we can shortcut all the added customers to obtain a solution $\I$ with the same weight.
+Since the weight of the optimal solutions in $I$ and $I'$ are the same, $\I$ is still a $\rho$-approximate solution for $I$.
+Hence, adding a polynomial number of customers on the depot does not effect our approximation ratios.

-Note that adding one customer on the depot $o$ for $k$-CVRP is equivalent to adding one customer on any depot in $D$ for $k$-MCVRP.
-So, we assume w.o.l.g. that for unit-demand $k$-CVRP there exists an optimal solution consisting of a set of $k$-cycles, which intersects only at the depot.
-Recall that $T^{**}$ is a spanning tree obtained by deleting the longest edge from each cycle in the optimal solution.
-Based on this, Zhao and Xiao~\cite{zhaocvrp} proved two following lower bounds.
+Note that adding one customer on the depot $o$ in $H$ for $k$-CVRP is equivalent to adding one customer on any depot in $D$ of $G$ for $k$-MCVRP.
+Since the optimal solution of unit-demand $k$-CVRP in $H$ consists of a set of cycles intersecting only at the depot $o$, by Lemma~\ref{add} and the previous analysis, we assume w.o.l.g. that for unit-demand $k$-CVRP in $H$ there exists an optimal solution consisting of a set of $(k+1)$-cycles, which intersect only at the depot.